DCMZ88/internship/Week 4/Neural Networks.md

 ### Multi-Head Attention ( Cross Attention )

-For this multi-head attention, we utilise the output values from the encoder block ( $K,V$ ) as input to the self-attention block so as to
+For this multi-head attention, we utilise the output values from the encoder block ( $K,V$ ) as input to the self-attention block to contextualise and predict the next token.

+This is also known as cross-attention.

+### Feed Forward Layer

+The output from the cross-attention block is then fed into the neural network for more complex representation of the data

+The layer consists of 2 linear functions and one activation function.

+### Output Layer

+The output is then passed through a linear layer to reduce the size of the vector to the size of the vocabulary

+$ Logits = Linear(O_i) $

+where $O_i$ is the output of the last attention block for token $i$ and the linear layer projects this output to the vocabulary size. ( number of possible tokens )

+This then is passed through the softmax layer where the logits are converted into proabilities

+$ Probabilities = Softmax(Logits) $

+The token with the highest probaility will then be output as the next token before being fed into the decoder to predict the next token

+This process repeats until the sequence ends.